JuliaCompilerPlugins/CodeInfoTools.jl/README.md

 ] add CodeInfoTools
 ```

-> A curated collection of tools for the discerning `CodeInfo` connoisseur.
+> **Note**: A curated collection of tools for the discerning `CodeInfo` connoisseur.
+The architecture of this package is based closely on the [Pipe construct in IRTools.jl](https://github.com/FluxML/IRTools.jl/blob/1f3f43be654a41d0db154fd16b31fdf40f30748c/src/ir/ir.jl#L814-L973).
+Many (if not all) of the same idioms apply.

 ## Motivation

-Working with untyped `CodeInfo` is often not fun.
+Working with `CodeInfo` is often not fun.
 E.g. when examining the untyped expansion of the [Rosenbrock function](https://en.wikipedia.org/wiki/Rosenbrock_function)

 ```
 CodeInfo(